 - Forum for Debate The AIIA hosts meetings, lectures and discussions important to issues in world affairs.
 The AIIA has organised a number of events, making important contributions to public debate. - Disseminating Ideas The AIIA publishes the scholarly journal Australian Journal of International Affairs as well as the Australia in World Affairs series, the definitive record of Australian foreign policy.
 Both now span more than 60 years.
-The AIIA also publishes occational papers and conference proceedings. - Educating The AIIA works to interest young people in world issues through career fairs, school seminars and young members' programs in various states. - Collaborating The AIIA partners with other institutes in Australia and worldwide.
+The AIIA also publishes online resources and broadcasts footage of events. - Educating The AIIA works to interest young people in world issues through career fairs, school seminars and young members' programs in various states. - Collaborating The AIIA partners with other institutes in Australia and worldwide.
 It had co-operative relationships with similar institutes of international affairs, including the Royal Institute of International Affairs (Chatham House), and maintains contact with more than 110 other institutes worldwide.

-Directors' Report

-30 June 2014
+Directors' Report 30 June 2015